MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 4. Set up Guides Analytics reports.

-5. Add additional users accounts (optional).
+5. Add additional user accounts (optional).

 This topic provides step-by-step instructions for all of the above.